01 of 20

 Magnificent hummingbirds are most often found in arid pine forests and open woodlands, though they will regularly visit nectar feeders, where they can be very aggressive.Continue to 14 of 20 below.

 Scientific Name: Cynanthus latirostris

-Range in North America: Summer breeder in south central and southeastern Arizona and extreme southwestern New Mexico, with a few birds remaining in the same range year-round.
+Range in North America: Summer breeder in south-central and southeastern Arizona and extreme southwestern New Mexico, with a few birds remaining in the same range year-round.

-Broad-billed hummingbirds are often confused with magnificent hummingbirds because they share the same dark green and blue plumage, but the red bill with its broad base and black tip is distinctive.
+Broad-billed hummingbirds are often confused with magnificent hummingbirds because they share the same dark green and blue plumage, but the red bill with its broad base and black tip are distinctive.
 Females have bright green upperparts and gray underparts, with less extensive red on the... bill and white post-ocular stripe.
 Broad-billed hummingbirds are also substantially smaller than magnificent hummingbirds, though size can be difficult to judge.

 These hummingbirds are commonly seen in lowland, arid habitats.
 They are solitary and can be fiercely territorial, and they will stake out hummingbird feeders and defend them from intruders.
 While feeding, they wag and fan their tails.Continue to 15 of 20 below.

 Range in North America: Rare summer visitor to southeastern Arizona and western Texas, with a few birds sighted annually though nesting is unusual in this range.